-18 Post Balance Sheet Events
+18. Post Balance Sheet Events

-There are no significant post balance sheet events which have not been provided for in these financial statements.
+There are no significant post-balance sheet events that have not been provided for in these financial statements.

-19 Auditors
+19. Auditors

-The Auditor, Messer Deloitte & Touché (Chartered Accountants), have indicated their willingness to continue in the office following section 357(2) of the Companies and Allied Matters Act, CAP C20, LFN 2004.
+The Auditor, Messer Deloitte & Touché (Chartered Accountants) have indicated their willingness to continue as External Auditors of the Company.

-A resolution will be proposed at the Annual General Meeting to authorize the Directors to determine their remuneration.
+In accordance with section 401 of the Companies and Allied matters Act, 2020, a resolution will be proposed at the Annual General Meeting to authorize the Directors to determine their remuneration.